 These grant contracts include the transfer of goods or services.
-The revenue is recognised over time as the services are rendered or goods provided.
+The revenue is recognised over time as the enforceable performance obligations are performed or goods provided.
 An input method of determining when the performance obligations have been met over time is applied.
 This method uses the entity's efforts and inputs relative to total expected inputs and is indicative of WVA's efforts to satisfy the performance obligations generally present in grant contracts.
+This approach may cause variability in terms of the revenue recognised.